GEECS-BELLA/GEECS-Plugins/dataanalysis-notebook/readme.md

 - Can change the contrast ratio by specifying gamma value (rescale= between 0 and 10) or taking a log of counts (rescale='log')
 - To autoscale the image, set rescale='auto'.
 If rescale=11 ~ 255(int), linearly rescaled to make the count max.
 - Can change frame rate per second (fps=).
+- Background subtraction: img_bkg (default False) background image (ndarray) to be subtracted.
+If True, top-left corner (10%x10% of image) is used as bkg.

 ![alt text](GIF_sample.gif)